 5. Utilize Both Micro and Macro Influencers

 First things first, let’s address the elephant in the room.
-I know many of you are already asking, ‘What are a macro and micro-influencer?’
-Macro influencers are famous, known by the many, a household name.
+I know many of you are already asking, ‘What are macro and micro-influencers?’
+Macro influencers are famous, known by many, a household name.
 These kinds of people are often celebrities who have followers in the region of tens of thousands or millions.
-A micro-influencer is defined as someone who has an audience within the follower range of 2,000-50,000 on a particular social media channel, usually comprised of a focused passion, topic or niche market.
+A micro-influencer is defined as someone who has an audience within the follower range of 2,000-50,000 on a particular social media channel, usually consisting of a focused passion, topic, or niche market.

 Both micro and macro-influencers provide tremendous value to companies and brands around the world and can be activated for different reasons, and sometimes their efforts can even be best deployed simultaneously with an applicable strategy.

 Also, utilizing both types of influencers in a harmonious combination can produce tremendous results when implemented with a well-orchestrated strategy.
 The table below outlines some general overviews of the differences between these two influencers and includes the ‘mega’ influencer category.
-Mega influencers are essentially a relevant figure in pop culture as a whole, like an A-list celebrity or professional athlete.
+Mega influencers are essentially relevant figures in pop culture, like an A-list celebrity or professional athlete.
 They offer great value to brands as well but tend to be much more selective and less attainable than the other two types, hence why they weren’t discussed in depth in this section.

 6. Be A Storyteller